AlexWendland/public-note/general/Python Built-in Functions.md

 tags: programming, python
 ---
 # Python Builtin Functions
-[[Python]] has some built in functions that make using the language slightly easier.
+[[Python Index]] has some built in functions that make using the language slightly easier.
 You can find a full list of these in the [python documentation](https://docs.python.org/3/library/functions.html).

 # Functions
 ## callable(object)